-Searching for a phrase will dramatically focus your search results.
+Searching for a phrase using "double quotation marks" will dramatically focus your search results.
 Rather than finding results for 3 ungrouped words, the search engine will return results for the phrase.

 This example search in Google Scholar demonstrates the power of phrase searching: